 Therefore, a comprehensive literature review was conducted to identify studies that examined the effect of prognostic and/or personal factors on lymphedema.
 In the meta-analyses, results from each independent study were abstracted and pooled with other studies using the random-effects model.
 In an effort to examine additional factors that were not widely studied, a retrospective cohort study was conducted on women diagnosed with breast cancer in Iowa during 2004.

 A questionnaire was developed to collect information on arm activities, co-morbidity, and lymphedema-related symptoms.
 Eligible women were identified from the State Health Registry of Iowa and data were collected through computer-assisted telephone interviews.
 At the end of the interview, each woman was asked to measure the circumference of her right and left arm one hand width above and below the elbow crease.

 The meta-analysis found that mastectomy (as opposed to a lumpectomy), axillary dissection (as opposed to sentinel node biopsy), radiation therapy, presence of positive nodes, obesity (body mass index >30), low education (less than high school), presence of any co-morbidity, injury and infection increased the risk of developing lymphedema.
 The cohort study found that the presence of axillary dissection and radiation, cancer stage, positive nodes, large tumor size, high body mass index, and younger women increased the risk of lymphedema.

 Arm Activity, Arm Lymphedema, Body Mass Index, Breast Cancer, Treatment

 Includes bibliographical references (pages 140-153).

 Copyright 2010 Rebecca Tsai

 Tsai, Rebecca Jen-Chieh.
-"Lymphedema in female breast cancer cases diagnosed in Iowa." dissertation, University of Iowa, 2010.
+"Lymphedema in female breast cancer cases diagnosed in Iowa."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.